Chicken Tinga (Slow Cooker, Instant Pot, or Stovetop)

 • Tacos: This is the most classic option for chicken tinga.
 I like to use warm corn tortillas, diced onion or pickled onions, cilantro, avocado, and queso fresco.
 We also always have extra chipotle peppers on the side for anyone who likes more heat.
 It's also delicious as a chicken taco bowl.

-• Burrito and burrito bowls: I am never one to turn down a burrito bowl from Chipotle but lately I have been making them at home.
+• Burrito and burrito bowls: I am never one to turn down a burrito bowl from Chipotle, but lately, I have been making them at home.
 I start with some Cilantro Lime Cauliflower Rice, add sauteed peppers and onions, canned black beans, some corn, cilantro, and tons of this yummy chicken.
-Topped with some cheese and cilantro and it's the most delicious and filling meal.
+Topped with some cheese and cilantro, it's the most delicious and filling meal.
 I wrap up the same thing for the husband for a more classic burrito.

 • Enchiladas: One of the keys to making really great enchiladas is to use a filling that won't dry out.
 This tinga is just that and makes this perfect filling for enchiladas.
 It would also work in this yummy Chicken Enchilada Casserole.